choijinhap/Mini-JS-Projects/19_Theme_Clock/README.md

-# Background Slide
+# Button Ripple Effect

-## slide background layout & main image at the same time with animation
+## Make ripple effect when click button using css animation

 ![](what.gif)